Nick And Vanessa Break Up? Not Yet, But They Don’t Seem Happy Together

 That Awkward “After The Final Rose” Appearance

 In fact, the purported awkwardness in Nick and Vanessa’s relationship goes back even further than uncomfortable moments out on the streets.
-Ever since this season of The Bachelor ended – that very night, in fact – fans haven’t been fully convinced that the couple’s relationship has staying power.
-That’s because after The Bachelor finale, Nick and Vanessa appeared together on a post-show special, “After The Final Rose.”
+Ever since this season of The Bachelor ended — that very night, in fact — fans haven’t been fully convinced that the couple’s relationship has staying power.
+That’s because after the Bachelor finale, Nick and Vanessa appeared together on a post-show special, “After the Final Rose.”
 And they seemed uncomfortable with each other even then.

-Speaking later to The Insider, Nick himself confirmed that their relationship is going to take some work.
+Speaking later to the Insider, Nick himself confirmed that their relationship is going to take some work.

 “‘After The Final Rose had a heavy tone to it.
 We made a conscious choice to not show up and be like, ‘Oh my God…’ Things are great, but also, this hasn’t been the easiest.”